victoryk13/Simpsons/README.md

 Example statistics include: number of rows, types of data used, etc, and the data will be presented in the form of bar/line charts.
 This pane will not have functionality.

 **Pane 2.**  This pane will show some of the results related the language patterns from each of the characters.
 For example, the *first* view will show the Flesch Reading Ease and Flesch-Kincaid Grade Level metrics for a given character along with some copy about what the values mean.
-The *second* view will show the overall number of lines that the character has spoken during the time period of the dataset.
-The *thrid* and the final view will display [INSERT VIEW HERE].
+The *second* view will be a word cloud of the script for that character.
+The *thrid* and the final view will display some of the metdata from the character.
 Since all of these views are related to the character, we will have a dropdown list of all of the characters in the dataset.
 The three views will update using the `onchange` function within the `js` file.

 **Pane 3.** The pane will show the results of the topics that are discussed in a select location.
 For this pane, we will need to conduct an [Latent Dirichlet allocation (LDA)](https://www.wikiwand.com/en/Latent_Dirichlet_allocation)-based topic model using sk-learn.
 The data will be displayed as an unordered list of the top 10 topics found at each location.
 The contents of the list will update using the `onchange` function within the `js` file.